Jesus0204/ElvenGrammar/README.md

 3. Dual

 The General plural is the one that all languages have.
 For example _lasse_ means leaf, and for this plural, it changes to _lassi_ which means leaves.
 The Partitive plural is one of the main differences.
-Here the word _lasse_ turns into _lasseli_ which means *some/several/a number of leaves*.
+Here the word _lasse_ turns into _lasseli_ which means **some/several/a number of leaves**.

-Like Strack (2024) mentions saying _Eldar matir massa_ means *Elves eat bread*.
-Here you would be implying that all elves eat bread, but this is not the case, so although it is grammatically correct, it is better to say _Eldali matir massa_ which means *Some elves eat bread*.
+Like Strack (2024) mentions saying _Eldar matir massa_ means **Elves eat bread**.
+Here you would be implying that all elves eat bread, but this is not the case, so although it is grammatically correct, it is better to say _Eldali matir massa_ which means **Some elves eat bread**.

 The Dual form will not be analyzed in this text, but to give context it refers t exactly to entities of something.
 An example is _hendu_ which means two eyes.
 This is not be analyzed since the grammatical rules vary a bit more than the other two plurals.

+## Plural rules
+To better understand how to form the two different types of plural, here the basic rules will be given for each.

+1. General plural.
+     a.
+When a word ends with a vowel (a, i, o, u, ië) the plural is formed by adding an **r** at the end.
+For example, _Elda_ turns to _Eldar_.
+     b.
+When a word ends with a consonant, the plural is formed by adding an **i** at the end of the word.
+For example _atar_ turns to _atari_.
+     c.
+When a word ends with e or ë, the plural is formed by adding an **i** at the end, but removing the e in the process.
+For example _lasse_ turns into _lassi_.
+2. Partitive plural
+    Here the plural is formed by just adding **li** at the end of the word.
+For example _lasse_ turns into _lasseli_.